 Huawei is a Chinese multinational technology corporation headquartered in Shenzhen, China.
-Founded in 1987 by Ren Zhengfei, a former PLA officer, the company develops and sells telecommunications equipment, consumer electronics, electric vehicle autonomous driving systems, and rooftop solar power products.
-It has grown to become a significant global player in the technology sector, particularly in telecommunications infrastructure.
+Founded in 1987 by Ren Zhengfei, a former PLA officer, Huawei's primary business focuses on telecommunications equipment, consumer electronics, autonomous driving systems for electric vehicles, and rooftop solar power products.
+The company has become a significant global player in the technology sector, facing both commercial success and geopolitical scrutiny.

-In 1987, Huawei was established as a collectively owned enterprise, representing an intermediary corporate ownership status.
+In 1987, Huawei was established as a collectively owned enterprise, an intermediary corporate ownership status between state-owned enterprises and private businesses.

-In 1992, the Chinese government started issuing licenses for private businesses.
+In 1992, the Chinese government began issuing licenses for private businesses.

-In 1997, under Shenzen's Provisions on State-owned Company Employee Stock Option Plans, the mechanism for concentrating employee ownership was to do so via Huawei's trade union.
+Shenzen's 1997 Provisions on State-owned Company Employee Stock Option Plans allowed concentrating employee ownership of companies, such as Huawei, via the company's trade union.

-By 1998, Huawei had signed agreements with municipal and provincial telephone bureaus to create Shanghai Huawei, Chengdu Huawei, Shenyang Huawei, Anhui Huawei, Sichuan Huawei, and other companies, which were a way to funnel money to local telecommunications employees so that Huawei could get deals to sell them equipment.
+By 1998, Huawei had signed agreements with municipal and provincial telephone bureaus to create Shanghai Huawei, Chengdu Huawei, Shenyang Huawei, Anhui Huawei, Sichuan Huawei, and other companies.

 In February 2003, Cisco Systems sued Huawei Technologies for allegedly infringing on its patents and illegally copying source code used in its routers and switches.